rē•framing Our View of Mental Health to Include Social and Environmental Factors

 How is mental health approached traditionally?

 Leah Aguirre is a licensed clinical social worker and psychotherapist specializing in treating trauma using Eye Movement Desensitization and Reprocessing (EMDR).
-This modality helps clients move past trauma that is impacting their mental health functioning in their day-to-day lives.
+This modality helps clients move past trauma that impacts their mental health functioning in their day-to-day lives.
 This is one of the many modalities that has been adopted in addition to more traditional forms of talk-therapy, garnering an impressive array of evidence-based research to back it up.

 What are the systemic roadblocks that can affect our mental health?